huggingface/accelerate/docs/source/usage_guides/fsdp.md

 `fsdp_use_orig_params`: If True, allows non-uniform `requires_grad` during init, which means support for interspersed frozen and trainable parameters.
 This setting is useful in cases such as parameter-efficient fine-tuning as discussed in [this post](https://dev-discuss.pytorch.org/t/rethinking-pytorch-fully-sharded-data-parallel-fsdp-from-first-principles/1019).
 This option also allows one to have multiple optimizer param groups.
 This should be `True` when creating an optimizer before preparing/wrapping the model with FSDP.

 `fsdp_cpu_ram_efficient_loading`: Only applicable for 🤗 Transformers models.
 If True, only the first process loads the pretrained model checkpoint while all other processes have empty weights.
 This should be set to False if you experience errors when loading the pretrained 🤗 Transformers model via `from_pretrained` method.
 When this setting is True `fsdp_sync_module_states` also must to be True, otherwise all the processes except the main process would have random weights leading to unexpected behaviour during training.
+For this to work, make sure the distributed process group is initialized before calling Transformers `from_pretrained` method.
+When using 🤗 Trainer API, the distributed process group is initialized when you create an instance of `TrainingArguments` class.

 `fsdp_sync_module_states`: If True, each individually wrapped FSDP unit will broadcast module parameters from rank 0.